Unified Framework for Quantum Code Embedding: Preliminaries

-where the 1- and 0-cells are labeled via half-integers $|i\ket$ and integers $|i\ket$ where $i=1,...,L$, respectively, and implicitly assume that $|i\ket, |i^\pm\ket =0$ if the label is not within the previous parameters. \end{itemize} \end{definition} It's then straightforward to check that \begin{lemma}[Repetition Code] Let $\sR,\sR^{\circlearrowleft},\sR^{\multimap}$ denote the different variations of the repetition code.
+where the 1- and 0-cells are labeled via half-integers $|i^+\ket$ and integers $|i\ket$ where $i=1,...,L$, respectively, and implicitly assume that $|i\ket, |i^\pm\ket =0$ if the label is not within the previous parameters. \end{itemize} \end{definition} \begin{lemma}[Repetition Code] Let $R,R^{\circlearrowleft},R^{\multimap}$ denote the different variations of the repetition code.
 Then